sanzor/Ctesiphon/README.md

 ![](image/README/1609964433528.png)

 - **Server**:  ASP NET Core Web application - the server where our logic will run handling client operations (subscribe/unsubscribe/publish message/get channels)
-- **Database** : Redis -  serving as:
+- **Database** : Redis as a message broker with its publish/subscribe functionality and also for storage (user subscribed channels)
-  - Data bus - we will be using the Publish/Subscribe functionality of Redis in order for clients to receive messages from subscribed channels.More on this can be found in the redis documentation [here](https://redis.io/topics/pubsub).
-  - Storage medium , holding client data such as subscribed channel
-- **Communication Protocol** : Since this is a chat application where the communication between a connected client and the given server is bidirectional (client sends messages , but also expects notifications from subscribed channel(s) ) ,  the protocol we will be using is **Websockets**.
+- **Client Communication Protocol** : Since this is a chat application (bidirectional communication required) ,  the protocol we will be using is **Websockets**.

 ## Flow